-Courses are offered online and face-to-face in a mix of eight-week, four-week and two-week intensive sessions, to allow the student to complete the 33-hour degree in 18 months.
+Courses are offered online and face-to-face in a mix of eight-week and four-week sessions, to allow the student to complete the 33-hour degree in 15 months.
 Students are urged to check the course schedule or consult with their adviser to determine the recommended course sequence and which courses are offered in each format.